liberapay/liberapay.com/README.md

     pip install hashin
     hashin package==x.y -r requirements_base.txt -p 2.7 -p 3.6
-    # note: we have several requirements files, use the right one
+    # note: Liberapay has several requirement files, use the right one

 If for some reason you need to rehash all requirements, run `make rehash-requirements`.